Hedreon/Hedreon/README.md

 <br />

-## I'm a Developer & Music Producer!
+## I'm a Developer & a Music Producer
 - 👨‍💻 I code C# & Lua but sadly, I haven't open-sourced anything that relates to C# nor Lua... 😥 YET!
 - 🌱 I’m still learning everything.
 - 📺 I have an [active playlist][buildingPlaylist] about building open-source software & games.